 About the Commission and State Agency

-The State of Oregon’s Higher Education Coordinating Commission (HECC) is the single state entity responsible for ensuring pathways to higher educational success for Oregonians statewide, and serves as a convener of the groups and institutions working across the public and private higher education arena.
+The State of Oregon’s Higher Education Coordinating Commission (HECC) is the primary state entity responsible for ensuring pathways to postsecondary education success for Oregonians statewide, and serves as a convener of the groups and institutions working across the public and private higher education arena.
 Read a short introduction to the HECC here.

 - Developing state goals for the postsecondary system, including community colleges, public universities, and student access programs (ORS 350.075)